April 2026 · Developer Guide

 | Best for | Signing as a feature | Signing as the product |

 Rule of thumb: If signing is your entire product, use a platform.
 If signing is one feature of your product, use an API.
+For a detailed pricing and feature breakdown, see our 10 best e-signature APIs for developers.

 The integration: 15 lines of code